ckmanalytix/modularity-density/README.md

 -----

 The fine-tuned algorithm is described in [1].
 This algorithm works for both weighted and unweighted, undirected graphs only.
-Modularity can be expressed mathematically as [1]:
+Modularity can be expressed mathematically as:

 <img src="https://github.com/ckmanalytix/modularity-density/blob/master/doc/equations/chen35.png" width="400"/>

-and modularity density as [1]:
+and modularity density as:

 <img src="https://github.com/ckmanalytix/modularity-density/blob/master/doc/equations/chen39.png" width="400"/>